Introduction

 ./install.sh

-This script will automatically:
+This script automatically:

-- Enable Asahi overlay
+- Enables Asahi overlay

-- Install GRUB bootloader
+- Installs GRUB bootloader

-- Set VIDEO_CARDS="asahi"
+- Sets VIDEO_CARDS="asahi"

-- Install asahi-meta (includes kernel, firmware, m1n1, U-Boot)
+- Installs asahi-meta (Kernel, Firmware, m1n1, U-Boot)

-- Run
+- Runs

-asahi-fwupdateandupdate-m1n1 - Update system
+asahi-fwupdateandupdate-m1n1 - Updates system

-If encountering USE flag conflicts
+If USE flag conflicts

-emerge --autounmask-write <package-with-conflict>
+emerge --autounmask-write <package>

 cd /tmp/asahi-gentoosupport